Feasibility Report

 Before purchasing a hillside lot, evaluate these categories at minimum:

 Regulatory overlays.
 Beyond basic zoning, check for Specific Plan areas, Historic Preservation Overlay Zones (HPOZ), Coastal Zone, Very High Fire Hazard Severity Zone (VHFHSZ), and Hillside Construction Regulation (HCR) applicability.
 Each of these adds requirements, timeline, and cost.
-The Coastal Zone alone can add 6-12 months of Coastal Commission review to your permitting timeline.
+The Coastal Zone alone can add 6-12 months of Coastal Commission review to the permitting timeline.

 Fire Rebuild - Should I Rebuild or Sell?